mkSol/CTEC227-Project/README.md

 We agreed to exchange contact info and a google calendar.
 4-14-2014 Not done yet

-We did not come up with a lot a rules other than that except some vauge stuff about us respect and communications.
+We did not come up with a lot a rules other than that except some vague stuff about respect and communications.

 I came up with my own rule.
 Don't ask too many questions with Greenwell.
 He comes up with a new requirement on his answer.